parismita/Experiments/README.md

     - Mutants file (.txt).
 Format to write queries is "queryID|mutantType|mutant".
 Note mutants corresponding to each queryID are given.
     - This version does not require sample data as input

+- Run `python3 execute_query.py` to run a single query.
+The schema and query paths are to be mentioned at `query_config.cfg`

 # Reading Output after running XData

 - `/home/xdata/output/<benchmark>-mutant-results.out` file contains output state(Killed/NotKilled/Unsupported) for each mutant-query pair.